chamot1111/YahourtCartonBox/DesignPrinciple.md

 		}
 	})(this));

-	// message player is instantiated at the demand, and when it has finshed playing or has been stopped the reference is reset to null by callback this._MessagePlayer = null;
+	// message player is instantiated at the demand, and when it has finished playing or has been stopped the reference is reset to null by callback this._MessagePlayer = null;
 ```